 Abilities for the Skaven Warcry Warband

-- Crack the Whip (Double, Packmaster): Pick a visible fighter within 4” with the Beast runemark (Rat Ogor or Giant Rat) to make a bonus attack action with a range of 3” or less.
+- Crack the Whip (Double, Packmaster and Master Moulder): Pick a visible fighter with the Beast runemark (Rat Ogor or Giant Rat, but also the Thralls Razorgor or Chaos Warhound) to make a bonus attack action.

 - Hired Bodyguard (Double, Stormvermin but not the leader): Until the end of the battle round friendly Leaders within 1” of this fighter cannot be targeted.

-- Recite from the Book of Woes (Quad, Bringer-of-the-Word): Until the end of the battle round enemies cannot use abilities while within 3” of this fighter.
+- Recite from the Book of Woes (Quad, Plague Priest and Bringer-of-the-Word): Until the end of the battle round enemies cannot use abilities while within 3” of this fighter.

 Strategy and Tactics for the Skaven Warband